tv-share/tv-react-module-boilerplate/README.md

 >This _[jest tests/ --updateSnapshot]_ will re-generate snapshot artifacts for all failing snapshot tests. **If we had any additional failing snapshot tests due to an unintentional bug, we would need to fix the bug before re-generating snapshots to avoid recording snapshots of the buggy behavior**.

-[Here](./tests/) in this boilerplate you can find a full example of a snapshot test and the respective .snap file created for our Example.js component.
+[Here](./tests/) in this boilerplate you can find the full example of the snapshot test used in this guide.

-Always test your code before creating a pull request.
-Pull requests without tests or with failing tests will not be merged.

 ## Module Development